wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 ```
 {% endraw %}

-For this case (limit 10, failing sources 8) `failingLimitExceed` is `false` because the number the failing sources does not exceed the limit set.
+For this case (limit 10, failing sources 8) `failingLimitExceed` is `false` because the number of failing sources does not exceed the limit set.

 ## Utility Functions for Readability

-Alert target utility functions allow you to make the output of the alert target more readable.
-If you send the notification to a system that uses JSON, you can use `jsonEscape`.
-If the system uses XML, you can use `xml11Escape` or `xml10Escape`.
+You can use alert target utility functions to make the output of the alert target more readable.
+* Use `jsonEscape` if you send notifications to a messaging platform that uses JSON.
+* Use `xml11Escape` or `xml10Escape` if you send notifications to a messaging platform that uses XML.
+* Use `trimTrailingComma` if you send notifications to a messaging platform that does not automatically suppress a literal comma after the final element of a list.

 <table>
 <colgroup>